FarronF/limerick-council-meetings/meetings/2023/12/12-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes of Adjourned Monthly Meeting of Municipal District of Adare Rathkeale - 23rd November 2023.md

 At this point Councillor Sheahan re-joined the Meeting.
 Councillor Teskey then proposed

-a Civic Reception be held to honour Jerry and Mary Morrissey, proprietors of the West--- 7
+a Civic Reception be held to honour Jerry and Mary Morrissey, proprietors of the West
+---
+7

 Limerick Observer, in recognition of their contribution to local media in West Limerick for